idio-lang/DIPS/source/implementing-idio/shell/pipelines.rst

 {args}`. where, in this case, :samp:`{args}` happens to be an entire pipeline.

-You can only use a single meta-command per pipeline.
+You can use a number of meta-commands per pipeline although some conflict.
+The effectiveness depends on which is checked for first after the pipeline is successfully launched.

+You have a similar concept to meta-commands in :lname:`Bash` in that a pipeline can be preceded by ``time [-p]``.

 fg-job / bg-job
 ^^^^^^^^^^^^^^^